 Education supported by workshops and notable guest speakers was a high priority.
 The group felt that a sense of community would be helpful in supporting the many clay artists working in and around Silicon Valley.
 The Peninsula and the South Bay is home to many ceramic studios: private and public, city recreation departments, community colleges and state universities.
 The goal was to get everyone in one place to share ideas, experiences, solve problems and generally enjoy one another’s company.
 The result was the creation of a community known today as Orchard Valley Ceramic Arts Guild.

 The name was selected to honor Silicon Valley’s rich past of agricultural communities, farms and orchards and a history of people working with their hands.

-Today there are over 150 members including clay artists, corporate sponsors, students and patrons.
-The Orchard Valley Ceramic Arts Guild presents many workshops throughout the year as well as an annual sale of guild member work.
+Today there are over 90+ members including clay artists, corporate sponsors, students and patrons.
+The Orchard Valley Ceramic Arts Guild presents many workshops throughout the year as well as annual sales of guild members' work.
 The public is encouraged and welcome to attend.
 All potters as well as those who are simply interested in developing an appreciation for the ceramic arts are always welcome.

 The Guild is a California non-profit, 501(c)3 corporation.

 |Board of Director Emeritus

 |All Board Members